|← Chapter 9·

 Cultures prescribe norms, evolve goals, build beliefs to help us tackle the challenges of existence.
 In so doing they must rule out many alternative goals and beliefs, and thereby limit possibilities; but this channeling of attention to a limited set of goals and means is what allows effortless action within self-created boundaries.Some such limitations or constraints appear to be necessary conditions for the state of creative engagement which Csikszentmihalyi calls optimal experience or simply flow.
 This often calls for acting into the world, dancing with the macrocosm; but it also calls for close attention, i.e. limiting or narrowing the magic circle of one's focus.
 Indeed the privacy of experience – the fact that nobody else has your experience – reflects the operational closure of living systems.
 Insofar as a community or culture is a self-organizing, self-defined entity, it too must reflect this operational closure; we do not experience it directly, yet it is made of our actions, and it returns the favor by creating the conditions which make human experience meaningful.— Mihaly Csikszentmihalyi (1990, 81)

 A community which distinguishes itself from other communities does bear some resemblance to a geographical island, like the one inhabited by Donne himself – or like the one which is home to the author of this essay.
-That island is called Manitoulin, which means something like ‘land of spirits’ (or ‘of spirit’) in the Ojibwe tongue of its first human settlers.
+That island is called Manitoulin, which means something like ‘land of spirits’ (or ‘of spirit’) in the Ojibwe tongue of its first human inhabitants.
 This island is separated from the ‘main’ (the north shore of Lake Huron) by the North Channel, which narrows to a mere hundred metres or so at the northeast end of the island.
 Through this narrow channel, from west to east, flows a current strong enough to keep it ice-free through many a winter; this perhaps explains the name of the town on the island side of this channel, Little Current.
 From there, it's not difficult to picture this island as a separate little world with its own Okeanos.

 But Manitoulin Island also communicates with the mainland, via a one-lane bridge across that channel.
 Once an hour during the summer, this bridge rotates on its giant bearing to allow passage of tall-masted boats through the channel.
 Motorists who arrive at that time wait 15 minutes or more for the bridge to slowly swing open and then, after the boats have passed through, to swing ponderously closed again.
 But which state you call ‘open’ and which ‘closed’ depends on your point of view.
 When it's open to road traffic, it's closed to big-boat traffic, and vice versa.
 If you think of the road as analogous to an electrical circuit, and the bridge to a switch, then the current stops flowing when the bridge is open and starts again when the bridge closes.
 Such an ambiguity lies behind the paradoxes of closure whenever some kind of circulation is involved.